barueri47/informatica1/README.md

 ### DESCRIÇÃO DA EMPRESA

-Criar uma empresa com especialização em marketing na web.
-Composta de uma equipe de consultores que utilizam ferramentas modernas para alavancar o comércio eletronico.
-Entre elas o Google Ad-Sense, Google Ad-Words,  Senso de consumo , Busca Orgânica e Regional entre outras.

-Notamos que a área de comércio eletrônico tem aumentando cada vez mais.
-Porém são inúmeros empresários que não investem  uma ação de marketing eficiente.
-E quando investem, fazem de forma errada.

-O foco da empresa é oferecer ferramentas humanas ou autônomas para colocar a empresa no Top das pesquisas na web.
+Nossa empresa é especializada em Web Marketing.
+Contamos com uma equipe de consultores e especialistas que irão colocar a sua empresa no topo das pesquisas da web.

+Temos as melhores soluções e estratégias para divulgar a sua marca no mercado.
+Com desenvolvimento de campanhas efetivas e focadas em resultados.

 ## Slide 3

 ### COMPANY DESCRIPTION

-Com o objetivo de aplicar os conhecimentos na língua inglesa, a equipe deve fazer uma tradução da descrição da empresa.
+Our company specializes in Web Marketing.
+We have a team of consultants and experts who will put your company at the top of the web searches.

+We have the best solutions and strategies to promote your brand in the market.
+With the development of effective and results-focused campaigns.

 ## Slide 4